10 Top Ski Resorts in Quebec, 2024/25

 Also worth noting, for a more laid-back ski experience with fewer people competing for lift space, the much smaller Mont Blanc is a 10-minute drive away, with 43 trails that include beautiful tree-lined runs.

-Mont Tremblant added a new concept in skiing this summer, with the opening in August of their new "Summer Skiing" slope.
+Mont Tremblant added a new concept in skiing last summer, with the opening in August of their "Summer Skiing" slope.
 The specially designed ski slope has a synthetic surface that mimics the surface of snow, enabling enthusiasts to add to their skiing experiences, and opening a whole new sport for summer visitors.

 Mont-Sainte-Anne